RA-PHNTM/demo-repo/README.md

 #Demo(Hashtags can be used for main header)

-This is a demo of readme text, readme is commonly used to describe the function of your code
+This is a demo of readme text, readme is commonly used to describe the function of your code.